coder7100/Boston-house-prices-prediction/README.md

 ## pandas

 In computer programming, pandas is a software library written for the Python programming language for data manipulation and analysis.

+## this project is based on machine learning using python [course](https://www.skyfilabs.com/online-courses/machine-learning-using-python-for-neat) by skyfilabs